j-wine/feast-kafka-example/README.md

-# Feast <> Denormalized Test
+# Feast + Denormalized Example

-This is a proof of concept repo for writing features to feast using the denormalized streaming engine.
+This repo contains an example showing how to use [denormalized](https://github.com/probably-nothing-labs/denormalized) to stream features into a feast online store.
 Tested with python v3.12.4 and feast v0.40.1.

 ## Setup